stefaniecg/stefaniecg.github.io/bib_dis/main.md

 We go two-by-two [(Luke 10:1)](https://my.bible.com/bible/59/LUK.10.1) and our aim is to sow seeds [(Matthew 13:3-23)](https://my.bible.com/bible/59/MAT.13.3-23.) by presenting the Gospel trough 6 threads.
 In one-on-one conversations with the Lost, the Gospel should always be shared in a *dialogue*, not a _monologue_ (do not preach).
 Always ask questions that lead to a dialogue, follow the example of Jesus Christ on one-on-one evangelism [(John 4:7-30)](https://my.bible.com/bible/59/JHN.4.7-30).
-The _monologue_ version (a.k.a. preaching) are also encouraged but for big crowds outreach.
+The _monologue_ version (a.k.a. preaching) are also encouraged but for big crowd outreach.

 There are two main categories of non-believers: atheist and agnostics.
-The audience (_the type of lost_) we encounter are in great majority atheist (deny the existence and belief in God), then agnostics (do not know if there is a God, but do not deny nor assert it), followed by muslims, catholics, jews, and Jehovas' witness.
+The audience (_the type of lost_) we encounter are in great majority atheist (deny the existence and belief in God), then agnostics (do not know if there is a God, but do not deny nor assert it), followed by Muslims, Catholics, Mormons, and Jehovas' witness.

 We present the Gospel through 6 core-Gospel threads [(1)](#references) (milestones) along the conversation.